dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

    Which do you prefer, appending x and y plot points, or creating a Trail?

-Step 2: Edit a Simple Animation
+Step 2: Introduction to Animation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure:: movingball.gif
    :width: 40 %